Sacramento Digs Gardening logo

 1 teaspoon almond extract

-Nicely golden brown, the cake's about ready to come out of the oven.
+Nicely golden brown, the cake's ready.

 Powdered sugar, for dusting